FedericoBaldi/Courses-exercises/Ethereum Blockchain Developer Bootcamp With Solidity/README.md

         Injected Web 3 - by MetaMask use real Ethereum BlockChain or testing public BlockChains → close to real-world scenario, but slow

-        Web3 Provider - by using [Ganache](https://trufflesuite.com/ganache), you can have a local BlockChain and debug on it. → fast, medium complicated, more flexible and editable.
+        Web3 Provider - by using [Ganache](https://trufflesuite.com/ganache), you can have a local BlockChain and debug on it. → fast, medium complicated, more flexible, and editable.

-- BlockChain Nodes
+- Blockchain Nodes

-    There are different implementations of an Ethereum Node with different programming language.
-What matter is that they all use the Ethereum Protocol to talk with each other.
+    There are different implementations of an Ethereum Node with different programming languages.
+What matters is that they all use the Ethereum Protocol to talk with each other.

     - You can create a private Ethereum Network with private Nodes.

         a company, a bank can create their own Eth network and have their own data.

-        it is possible to branch from the main network and start with a the data state of the main network and from there on continue with private network data.
+        it is possible to branch from the main network and start with a data state of the main network and from there on continue with private network data.

-        however you start, you start with a Genesis Block, first block written to the network.
+        however you start, you start with a Genesis Block, the first block written to the network.
 It comes from a Genesis file, it is the configuration for the Genesis Block, every other blocks are built upon the first one.
 It is the only thing you need to configure if you want to start your own network.

 - Solidity

     Resources in the resources folder

-    - General Info
+    - Smart Contract states
         - smart contracts get compiled and sent to the blockchain as a transaction.
-        - it’s always good to save the owner of the smart contract, the one that created the contract in the deploy.
+        - it’s always good to save the owner of the smart contract, the one that created the contract in the deployment.
 You can save the address of “msg.sender” in the constructor as the owner.
-        - with “require” we can add controls to our functions. it is like “if else exception”.
+        - with “require” we can add controls to our functions. it is like an “if-else exception”.
         - if we want to destroy/stop a smart contract, we can create a function that calls “selfdestruct” receiving an address where to send the remaining Eth.
-Of course we can not really destroy a smart contract because, once mined, the blockchain is immutable.
-We are just going to remove it from the state, it will not available in the blocks afterwards anymore.
+Of course, we can not really destroy a smart contract because once mined, the blockchain is immutable.
+We are just going to remove it from the state, it will not available in the blocks afterward anymore.
     - Variables

-        all variables get initialized with their default → int 0, strin g empty,...
+        all variables get initialized with their default → int 0, string empty,...

         any value/balance you will have, it will be in $wei = 10^{-18}Eth$